-“We are definitely in a cultural moment where people are actively recognising the need for change -- it's by no means the first time in history that it’s happened, but it feels especially powerful now, especially for our generation.”
+“We are definitely in a cultural moment where people are actively recognizing the need for change — it's by no means the first time in history that it’s happened, but it feels especially powerful now, especially for our generation.”

 For you, what does creativity look like in 2018?

 In 2018 I think in terms of creativity, and society at large people and companies are becoming less wary of using their platforms to address these changes that need to happen — not saying or doing anything is seen as complicity.